Decron/Whitebox-Code-GPT/README.md

 revoking adminship: we'll cross that bridge when we come to it 😧

 # Making and maintaining bots:
 Activity: Once custodianship is granted, you're free to update your bot however you see fit.
-We just ask that you make a reasonable effort to aggregate user requests and improve your model, especially during periods of high activity such as when a model is changed, or the major revision of a language is released.<br><br>
+We just ask that you make a reasonable effort to seek and aggregate user requests and improve your bot, especially during periods of high activity such as when OpenAI updates their models, or a new major revision of a language is released.<br><br>

 Standards: The custodian has the final say in the name and description of a bot but we ask that they are both descriptive and that the description features a link to this repo.
 For instance: "Flutter development made easy.
 Maintained by The Hadrio Group at https://github.com/Decron/FlutterGPT"<br><br>

-Experimentation: It may be beneficial to create a backup bot to experiment with.<br><br>
+Experimentation: It may be beneficial to create a backup bot to experiment with to avoid disrupting users of the primary bot.<br><br>

 # "I don't like reading isn't there just a GPT that will spoonfeed this to me?"
 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt